5/7/2025

 Andrew Semple

 Great.
-Okay, glad to hear.
+Okay.
+Glad to hear it.
 And my follow-up here would just be on the company's inventory balance.
-Days of inventory have been creeping higher since 2024 and that continued into the first quarter of 2025.
-Does that reflect growth expectations or building any strategic inventory reserves in states such as Pennsylvania, maybe ahead of the adult use both there or the legalization opportunity there?
-Maybe just some thoughts about the company's inventory position at this time today would be helpful.
+Days of inventory have been creeping higher since 2024, and that continued into the first quarter of 2025.
+Is that reflective of growth expectations, or are you building any strategic inventory reserves in states such as Pennsylvania, maybe ahead of the adult use vote there, or the legalization opportunity there?
+Maybe just some thoughts about the company's inventory position as it stands today would be helpful.

 speaker